stefanprodan/swarmprom/README.md

 You can use Weave Cloud not only as a backup of your metrics database but you can also define alerts and use it as a data source four your Grafana dashboards.
-Having the alerting and monitoring system hosted on a different platform other than your production it's good practice that will allow your to react quickly and efficiently when major disaster strikes.
+Having the alerting and monitoring system hosted on a different platform other than your production it's good practice that will allow your to react quickly and efficiently when a major disaster strikes.

 Swarmprom comes with built-in [Weave Cloud](https://www.weave.works/product/cloud/) integration, what you need to do is run the weave-compose stack with your Weave service token: